altoviso/bd-load/README.md

 From mid 2011, almost all maintenance of the backdraft loader took place within the Dojo project.
 In late 2012, a prototype space-optimized version of the loader ([bdload-so.js](https://github.com/altoviso/bdLoad/blob/0f62f334a751e8d4b4620af0d08c9fb33a7a644a/lib/bdload-so.js)) was constructed.
-That loader was used as inspiration for the Dojo v2.0 loader.

 Since JS6 includes several features that make a smaller loader possible, and further since the typical loaders available are packed full of cruft, outdated APIs, and naive features, ALTOVISO built and released v2.x of bd-load in early 2017.

 ## Status

-As of February 2017, the loader is under active development.
+The loader is currently being used in commercial projects.
 It includes tests that prove most of the AMD specification.
-Currently the plugin API is not available.
-Although we find that API mostly unnecessary, it is currently being added, and with more advanced features than are specified in the AMD specification.
+Currently the plugin API is not available, and, since we find that API unnecessary, there are no plans to add it.

 ## License